 Emcee C.M., Master of None is the pseudonym of Colin McMullan.
-He has a practice of active, cooperative, social, public art often utilizing vehicles, play, conversation, moving pictures, publications, and food, for which he has received institutional support from LMCC, IPG, CAG, ISCP, CUE, CBA, BHK, BBBP, Eyelevel BQE, ICA Yerevan, Smack Mellon, Skowhegan, Bronx Museum, Queens Museum, Flux Factory, the Aldrich, Artspace, i-park, el Taller Boricua, and Real Art Ways.
-Recent highlights include shows at Dorsky Gallery in New York, Real Art Ways in Hartford, and the Modern Art Museum in Yerevan, Armenia.
-Recent grants include the Macktez Stipend and Artspace CWOS commission.
-Residencies at Emmanuel College and the Institute of Contemporary Art in Yerevan have informed McMullan’s recent practice.
+He has a practice of active, cooperative, social, public art often utilizing vehicles, play, conversation, moving pictures, publications, and food, for which he has received institutional support from LMCC, IPG, CAG, ISCP, CUE, CBA, BHK, BBBP, Eyelevel BQE, ICA Yerevan, Smack Mellon, Skowhegan, Bronx Museum, Queens Museum, Flux Factory, The Aldrich, Artspace, i-park, el Taller Boricua, and Real Art Ways.
+Recent highlights include shows at Dorsky Gallery and Socrates Sculpture Park (NY, USA), Real Art Ways (Hartford, CT, USA) and the Modern Art Museum (Yerevan, Armenia) The Aldrich Contemporary Art Museum (Ridgefield, CT, USA).
+Recent grants include Foundation for Contemporary Arts Emergency Grant, Assets 4 Artists, Macktez Stipend, Sustainable CT Match Fund, and Artspace CWOS commission.
+Residencies at Emmanuel College (Boston, MA, USA), Saruul (Selenge, Mongolia), and the Institute of Contemporary Art (Yerevan, Armenia) have informed McMullan’s recent practice.
 He is currently based in Hartford, Connecticut, performing transnational “Experimental Research on the Nonexistence of Borders,” and operating the “Tree Spa for Urban Forest Healing.”

 My work begins with collaborative social engagement projects, and reflects back on them through printed matter, films, and exhibitions.
 In an early project between 2005-2009, I rode a large tricycle around Manhattan, projecting 16mm Chaplin films on my back and inspiring spontaneous parades of viewers.
 In 2006-10, a collaborator and I organized 100 people to build a wooden boat, and utilized it for public actions, videos, and exhibitions about the misuse of local waterways and cities.